 His pop/rock sensibilities, acrobatic guitar antics, and idiosyncratic sense of humor are on full display on his latest album, Guitar Flambe!

 Davis' latest album, Guitar Flambé!, finds him doing just that.
-In place of dramatic textures and melancholy lyrics exist arena rock riffs and themes concerning romantic mishaps and blunders (“Love & Misery”), the electric power of rock 'n roll (“Live Wire Swing”), and odd-toed ungulates (“Ok…Who Let the Rhino In?”).
-While Davis tips his hat to the songwriters and artists that have influenced him over the years, the music is never derivative, always injected with his idiosyncratic spin on what some may dub a "classic rock" vibe.
+In place of dramatic textures and melancholy lyrics found on his previous releases exist arena rock riffs and themes concerning romantic mishaps and blunders (“Love & Misery”), the electric power of rock 'n roll (“Live Wire Swing”), and odd-toed ungulates (“Ok…Who Let the Rhino In?”).
+While Davis tips his hat to the songwriters and artists that have influenced him over the years, the music is never derivative, always injected with his idiosyncratic spin.
 His acrobatic guitar skills are ever-present but in a more playful and concise manner.
 He even throws in a Kelly Clarkson cover to boot!